 Maryam spoke poignantly about how an accident she suffered as a teenager resulted in her being too scared to cycle with her children on the road when they were young.
 Learning to ride safely on the road has changed her attitude and she now helps others learn how to ride confidently on the road, and can’t wait to take her granddaughter out on a bike (if she can persuade her son to say yes).

-The WAB2017 panel highlighted another way of getting more children and families using cycling as their everyday mode of transport – the use of traffic exclusion zones around schools.
+The Women and Bikes panel highlighted another way of getting more children and families using cycling as their everyday mode of transport – the use of traffic exclusion zones around schools.
 This has been introduced in areas of London and Edinburgh to encourage more active travel.
 It’s evident that a vicious circle has developed at schools.
 Parents don’t want to walk or cycle their child to school because there is too much traffic, so they get in the car for the very short journey to school, and causing the very problem they were complaining about in the first place.
 Removing the traffic from around the school helps create a virtuous circle, encouraging more parents to walk, cycle or scoot with their children.

 One of the biggest rounds of applause of the day was for Josie when she told of her various attempts to confront the drivers of cars that had passed too closely to her and her children on the school run.
 It takes guts to stand up to neighbours and other parents, and she’s made friends and enemies along the way.
 She also had the room in stitches as she told of her efforts to gain more space on the road by equipping her kids with large sticks to wave around – car drivers don’t like the thought of getting their paint scratched by erratic cyclists or big sticks!

 When it was noted that drivers tend to give horses a wide berth because they don’t want to get kicked, Josie announced she would dress up as a horse for the school run – now that’s a story I’d love to read about in her next book!